NicoBoeklen/GamificationDashboard/README.md

 # REST API and SPA Project For ToDos

-> This repository contains an example of a web application based on a RESTful API with Spring Boot (`api/`) and a single page application with Vue.js v3 (`frontend/`).
+> This repository contains a Dashboard application based on a RESTful API with Spring Boot (`api/`) and a frontend application with Vue.js v3 (`frontend/`).
-> You can create and delete different todos with their assignees (frontend therefore does not exist)
+> You can view your Github Projects in the Dashboard and have a gamified experience with the Dashboard
 > Please refer to the `README.md` files in the respective folders for concrete instructions.

 ## Quick Start